£7.65

 Due to the nature of their work, scaffolders need to be aware of asbestos, where asbestos containing materials are likely to be found, and what to do if they unexpectedly come across potential asbestos or disturb any such materials whilst working.
 6 pages.

-This guidance outlines how employers should complete a COSHH assessment.
-As employers you must carry out an assessment and identify any control measures which should be implemented.
-Remember you are assessing the activity being carried out using the substance and not just the substance alone!
+This guidance outlines how employers should complete their risk assessments as required by the Management of Health and Safety at Work Regulations.
+As employers you must carry out an assessment to identify the hazards, evaluate the risks to employees and identify any control measures which should be implemented.
 16 pages

 Please enter a postcode to search for a member: